 When shopping for your flat bench, you want to keep a few factors in mind.
 First, the flat bench width and height need to fit inside your squat rack and support your frame.

-You should also consider only purchasing high-density foam padding of at least 2 to 2 and a half inches thick.
+You should also consider only purchasing high-density foam padding of at least 2 to 2.5 inches thick.
 A high-quality covering to prevent sliding or sticking is also recommended.

 The platform is what a competitive powerlifter stands on, where your weights fall and the base for your equipment, racks, and feet.